 I have a problem.
 I’m sure many leaders have a similar one.
 It’s really hard to manage the tension of this problem because as a Christian leader I am constantly balancing ‘working’ for God and growing His church.
 It’s also not fun to admit I have a problem.
 However, change is usually one or two confessions away from some sort of positive action taking place.
 For change sake, here’s my problem: As a leader, I carry significant burdens with me everywhere I go.
 I carry the burden of God’s church.
 I carry the burden of my staff and their livelihood.
 I carry the burden of my family.
 I carry the spiritual welfare burden of the people in my church.
 And the list goes on and on.
 You might be thinking, where’s your faith pastor?
 It’s not your job to carry any burdens … Yeah, I know.
 Kind of.
 But, the reality is, we are co-laborers with Jesus and it is both natural and necessary for us to share some weight of the people and organizations we lead.
 How much of that weight and what to do with it is where the problem becomes the problem.

-Paul for instance — ‭‭2 Corinthians‬ ‭11:23-28‬ ‬‬“Are they servants of Christ?
+Paul for instance — 2 Corinthians 11:23-28 “Are they servants of Christ?
 I know I sound like a madman, but I have served him far more!
 I have worked harder, been put in prison more often, been whipped times without number, and faced death again and again.
 Five different times the Jewish leaders gave me thirty-nine lashes.
 Three times I was beaten with rods.
 Once I was stoned.
 Three times I was shipwrecked.
 Once I spent a whole night and a day adrift at sea.
 I have traveled on many long journeys.
 I have faced danger from rivers and from robbers.
 I have faced danger from my own people, the Jews, as well as from the Gentiles.
 I have faced danger in the cities, in the deserts, and on the seas.
 And I have faced danger from men who claim to be believers but are not.
 I have worked hard and long, enduring many sleepless nights.
 I have been hungry and thirsty and have often gone without food.
 I have shivered in the cold, without enough clothing to keep me warm.
 Then, besides all this, I have the daily burden of my concern for all the churches.”

-Notice he says, besides all this other stuff (BIG LOL), “I have the daily burden of my concern for the churches.”
-Well, is it wrong he’s concerned?
-No!
-But it did get me thinking, is there a difference in the kind of burden I should be carrying?
+is there a difference in the kind of burden I should be carrying?
 I think the answer is, YES!
 Below, I’ve highlighted the difference in which burdens we should carry and which burdens we shouldn’t.
 For clarity, I’m working through this and often fail to practice what I’m detailing.
-That said, I am trying harder than ever to live Matthew 11:28!
+That said, I am trying harder than ever to live

 Questions to ask yourself:

-Is this a — Fear burden or Faith burden?
-Fear burdens are not from God and we need to Matthew 11:28 them.
 Faith burdens are when we carry our call and forge ahead, using our faith burden to motivate us.

-• Examples: Elijah (“I’m the only one, I wanna die”) FEAR [vs.] Nehemiah (“I must rebuild the wall”) FAITH
+- Examples: Elijah (“I’m the only one, I wanna die”) FEAR [vs.] Nehemiah (“I must rebuild the wall”) FAITH

 I believe that carrying fear burdens will hijack the best decisions you’ll ever make and carrying faith burdens will motivate us to live the most adventurous (and fulfilling) life possible.